 In the second option, Company A order five times a month, or 20 units per order.
 Since it needs to place five orders, its ordering cost would rise.
 On the other hand, its carrying cost would drop as at a time, and it would have to worry about just 20 units.

 Holding cost, Ordering cost and EOQ

 We can better understand the relationship between the Holding cost vs Ordering cost using the concept of EOQ (Economic Order Quantity).
 At the EOQ level, the carrying cost and the holding cost are at a minimum.
-Or, we can say, it is the level of inventory at which the sum of carrying and ordering costs is minimum.
-If a company orders more or less than the EOQ level, it will result in more inventory cost.
+Or, we can say it is the inventory level at which the sum of carrying and ordering costs is minimal.
+A company that orders more or less than the EOQ level will incur more inventory costs.